List of The Dark Tower characters: Blaine the Mono

 Blaine the Mono is a demented monorail train appearing in The Waste Lands and Wizard and Glass.
 Originally serving as public transit in the city of Lud with his fellow monorail Patricia, another train with feminine characteristics, he slowly went insane after the world went into decline and the despondent female monorail committed suicide.
 Roland and his ka-tet have to ride this psychopathic train in order to travel safely from Lud to Topeka so they can continue their journey toward the Dark Tower.
 The train seems to be connected to the children's book found by Jake, Charlie the Choo-Choo.
 Before Blaine lets Roland and his ka-tet on board, he kills every single living thing in the city of Lud with poison gas.

 Blaine reveals to the ka-tet that he plans to derail in Topeka, destroying himself and killing them, but accepts Roland's challenge to a riddle contest for a chance at the survival of the ka-tet.
 If Blaine cannot answer every riddle put to him by the ka-tet, he will let them depart safely once they reach Topeka.
 It becomes clear that Blaine has a huge library of riddles from many different levels of the tower at his disposal, and programs to decipher plays on words or hidden clues, so the game seems doomed.
-Eddie eventually stumps Blaine with unsolvable "riddles" that are actually stupid jokes sometimes told by humans.
+Eddie eventually stumps Blaine with unsolvable "riddles" that are actually stupid jokes from his childhood.
 This forces Blaine to try to "lower" his intelligence to levels necessary to answer, which ends up driving him completely insane and causes his computer to crash.
-Eddie then proceeds to shoot Blaine's main computer, causing a crash that destroys Blaine but leaves the ka-tet with only minor injuries.
+Eddie then proceeds to shoot the computer, knocking out power to the engines.
+Blaine coasts into Topeka and crashes into the end-of-line barricades; the ka-tet suffer minor injuries and barely escape a much worse fate due to the train's loss of momentum while coasting in.